Pandoro Cake an Italian Christmas Tradition

 With enriched doughs which have a high sugar, butter or spice content, the action of the yeast can be inhibited.
 Using osmotolerant yeast overcomes this and will give you a much better rise than ordinary yeast as it is specifically developed for enriched dough.

-Gas ovens can be fierce, and too hot an oven can melt the sugar and toast the edges of the dough, so cover with a loose-fitting lid of tinfoil if the pandoro looks as though it might ‘catch’ before it is cooked.
+Gas ovens can be fierce, and too hot an oven can melt the sugar and toast the edges of the dough, so cover with a loose-fitting lid of foil if the pandoro looks as though it might ‘catch’ before it is cooked.

 Our Latest Recipes